MrSquirrely/SquirrelyConverter/README.md

 Coming Soon!

 ## News
-I am using 2.1 as an inbetween I want to get some more bugs removed before I start creating other converters.
+I am using 2.1 as an in-between I want to get some more bugs removed before I start creating other converters.
 I decided against adding zip support.
+I am also adding Localization to the mix so I can get some other languages involved here!

 ## Change Log
 The version scheme is Main.Feature.bug